Do I need special underlay for underfloor heating?

 What are the best products for laying laminate flooring over underfloor heating?

-A product like the Duralay Heatflow underlay offers significant impact noise reduction and includes Thermylin for better heat conduction.
 This product works well with floating laminate, solid timber and engineered wooden floors.
-Subject to proper use, it also comes with an impressive guarantee for the serviceable lifetime of the floorcovering under which it is laid.
+Subject to proper use, it also comes with an impressive guarantee.

 The other professional approach is to use the Quick Therm Underfloor Heating Underlay.
-This option is specially designed for underfloor heating and is particularly recommended for use in rooms with high traffic and works with low-temperature underfloor heating systems (maximum heating temperatures of 45°C.)
+This product has been designed especially for use with underfloor heating (maximum temperatures of 45°C) and it's also suitable for high traffic areas of the home.

 Other benefits of the Quick Therm include: